 What did you do with your life insurance policy when you received it?
 If you’re like most people, you probably gave it a quick review and filed it with your other valuable documents.
 Also, if you’re like most people, you probably haven’t looked at it for quite some time.
 The good news is, if you’ve been paying your premiums on time, the policy has probably not had any material changes since you purchased it.
 While this is mostly good news, if you have had significant changes in your life, your policy probably hasn’t kept up with them.

-Most life insurance professionals recommend a policy review on an annual or bi-annual basis to see if any of the following changes you made would impact your policy:
+Most insurance professionals recommend a life insurance policy review on an annual or bi-annual basis to see if any of the following changes you made would impact your policy:

 - Address or other contact information changes: While this is a simple change, you would be surprised by how many people don’t notify the insurance company about this one.
 We get dozens of calls annually from our clients, worried that they haven’t received their bill from their insurance company.
 Invariably, we find out that the client moved and failed to inform us (who would have assisted with the change of information) or the insurance company.
 Unfortunately, we have seen far too many clients’ policies lapse because they failed to notify the insurance company about the change.